Curatorial Essay and Project Concept

 2. Main Research Focus : Narrative Media

-1-1) 'Narrative Media' and 'Mediatic Cognitive System' : How has media programmed us, and in what ways has it shaped subjectivity?
+1-1) 'Narrative Media' and 'Mediatic Cognitive System' : How has media programmed us, and in what ways has it shaped our cognition?

 How is the concept of a 'mediatic cognitive system' interpreted and reflected in each artist’s work?
 Our cognitive processes have been increasingly-and often subtly-shaped throughout our lives by the development of digital media, becoming deeply embedded in our individual experiences, whether positively or negatively.

-1-2) Exploration of 'Media Narratives' and Artistic Diversity Across the Differing Media-Cultural Conditions of Korea and Germany : How media environments intersect with individual and artistic practices
+1-2) Exploration of 'Media Narratives' and Artistic Diversity Across the Differing Media-Cultural Conditions : How media environments intersect with individual and artistic practices

-Working abroad often brings paradoxical moments in which I come to understand more deeply the cultural contexts of Korean society and the cultural context in which I was raised.
+Working abroad often generates paradoxical moments through which my perception of the mediatic contexts in which I was born and raised in Korea is reconfigured.
 The works of Korean artists active both overseas and in Korea reveal certain common threads.
 Korea has cultivated a rich tradition of narrative-centered media, where everyday life and thought often intersect with mediated forms of expression.
 This has led to recurring linguistic and expressive tendencies that reflect shared media experiences, while still allowing for diverse individual interpretations.
-I aim to examine this not through the lens of cultural stereotypes, but in relation to the broader socio-historical processes that have shaped them.
+I aim to examine this not through the lens of cultural stereotypes, but in relation to the media-culture (ex. internet culture) that have shaped them.

-Each culture has its own trajectory through evolving media landscapes.
+Each media environment follows its own historical trajectory through evolving technological, political, and social conditions.
 As noted earlier, in the 1980s, Korea embraced soft power and digitalization in parallel with rapid postwar economic growth.

 At the same time, Japan’s rapid economic rise during the Korean War-fueled by the so-called ‘Korean War Boom(경기 특수,Tokushu Keiki, 特需 景氣)’-laid the foundation for its publishing, broadcasting, and animation industries (1.
 Johnson, MITI and the Japanese Miracle, 1982).